MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ---
-title: "Rehost an app by migrating it to Azure VMs and SQL Server Always On availability groups"
+title: Rehost an application by migrating it to Azure VMs and SQL Server always-on availability groups
 description: Learn how Contoso rehosts an on-premises app by migrating it to Azure VMs and SQL Server Always On availability groups.
 author: deltadan
 ms.author: abuck
-ms.date: 06/01/2020
+ms.date: 07/01/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate